LBANN/HPC-launcher/README.md

 # HPC-launcher Repository

-The HPC launcher repository contains a set of helpful scripts and Python bindings for launching LBANN 2.0 (PyTorch-core) on multiple leadership-class HPC systems.
+The HPC launcher repository contains a set of helpful scripts and Python bindings for launching PyTorch (torchrun), LBANN 2.0 (PyTorch-core), or generic scripts on multiple leadership-class HPC systems.
 There are optimized routines for FLUX, SLURM, and LSF launchers.
+Additionally, there are optimized environments for systems at known compute centers.
 Currently there are supported systems at:
  - LLNL Livermore Computing (LC)
  - LBL NERSC (Pending)
  - ORNL OLCF (Pending)
  - RIKEN (Pending)

+There are two main entry points into HPC-Launcher from the cli:
+`launch` and `torchrun-hpc`.  `torchrun-hpc` is intended as a replacement for `torchrun`, while `launch` is a generic interface for launching parallel jobs.

 ## Example Usage